martmannupb/AmoebotSim-2.0/Documentation/user_guide/usage/sim.md

 # Simulator Usage: Simulation Mode

+> [!NOTE]
+> Some of the images may be outdated.
+> However, all available UI elements are covered, even if they do not appear in every image.

 Pressing the "Start" button in [Init Mode](init.md) leads you to the second main mode of the simulation environment, which is *Simulation Mode*.
 In Simulation Mode, the computation of the particle system that was set up in Init Mode is simulated in *rounds*, as explained on the [reference pages](~/model_ref/rounds.md).
 The state of the particle system can be inspected in every round, even if the simulation has already progressed further than the currently viewed round, thanks to the history feature.